30 Small Kitchen Pantry Ideas to Maximize Storage & Organization

 From utilizing unused corners to sliding a bookshelf into an empty corner of the kitchen, there are numerous ways to create extra pantry storage while making the most of the available space.
 By thinking outside the box and repurposing unused spaces, you can create a more organized and functional pantry that meets your storage needs.

 A corner pantry can provide additional storage capacity in a limited kitchen area, while taking advantage of an otherwise unused space.
 By using corner pantries, you can store more pantry items and maintain an orderly kitchen.
+Even a small walk into a corner pantry can give you enough storage to keep dry goods and snacks neatly organized.
 To create an efficient corner pantry, follow these steps:

 1. Organize items by type and size.